Lewis Richard Farnell

-Lewis Richard Farnell FBA (1856–1934) was a classical scholar and Oxford academic, where he served as Vice-Chancellor from 1920 to 1923.
+Lewis Richard Farnell FBA (1856–1934) was a classical scholar and Oxford academic, where he served as vice-chancellor from 1920 to 1923.

 Early life and career

 Lewis Farnell was born in Salisbury, southern England, in 1856.
 He was educated at the City of London School and Exeter College, Oxford, where he graduated with a first class degree in Literae Humaniores in 1878.
 He was elected as a Fellow of Exeter College in 1880 and a lecturer in classics in 1883.
+From January 1903 he was a lecturer in Classical Archaeology at the university.
 He was later Rector (head) of the College.

 Between 1880 and 1893, Farnell made a series of tours of Europe, studying classical archaeology in Berlin and Munich, as well as travelling in Asia Minor and Greece.

 From 1901 he was a corresponding member of the German Archaeological Institute, and in June that year he received the degree of D.Litt. from the University of Oxford.
 In 1916, Farnell was elected a Fellow of the British Academy.
 He also received honorary degrees from the universities of Dublin (Ireland), St Andrews (Scotland) and Geneva (Switzerland).